Skip to main content

 January, February, March – you might be forgiven for thinking that there’s not much going on in the wilds of North Devon at this time of year; most wildlife is hunkered down or hibernating while we humans are huddled indoors waiting for the winter to pass!
 Well, think again!
 We venture out along the nature trails of the Beer Mill Conservation Project every day, and when we’re not there, we have ‘spy’ cameras out, capturing the wildlife activity we miss when we sit indoors sipping tea.

 Here’s a glimpse into what you might be missing: in early January, for several years running, we have sent in the first records of frogs spawning in Devon from as early as the 4th of January!
-The frogs are singing, you have to be quiet to hear it, but it’s pretty remarkable.
+The frogs are singing, and you have to be quiet to hear them, but it’s pretty remarkable.
 For us, it’s a sign that the nights are already shrinking.

-These native amphibians are filling the ponds, ditches and even tyre tracks with frogspawn, the next generation!
+These native amphibians are filling the ponds, ditches, and even tyre tracks with frogspawn, which is the next generation!
 In a healthy ecosystem, it’s not surprising that this busy activity attracts attention from other wildlife.
 We see this plentiful food supply (sorry, frogs!) falling prey to otters, tawny owls, foxes (they don’t like to get their feet wet!), buzzards, herons, corvids (usually cleaning up after the others) and the graceful grey herons.

 These winter months are a great time for capturing the strange light that is only here when the sun is low in the sky.
 Wild snowdrops abound in the hedgerows, and redwing, fieldfare and starlings flock together, moving from field to field feeding.
 Common snipe, visiting from colder climates, fly out unexpectedly, making their distinctive alarm call as they are disturbed from their hiding places in the wet grasslands, which provides them with shelter and camouflage.
 Woodcock return loyally to their winter hiding places each year and are startled awake as we pass through the woods.